 Module or cable Parameter Essential Performance HemoSphere ClearSight module noninvasive blood pressure (SYS, DIA, MAP) Measurement of blood pressure within specified accuracy (±1% of full scale with a maximum of ±3 mmHg).
 Alarm if blood pressure outside alarm ranges.
 Alarm delay of approximately 10 seconds based on averaging window of 5 heartbeats (at 60 bpm this would be 5 seconds but will vary based on heart rate) and 5 consecutive seconds outside of alarm ranges.
-HemoSphere oximetry cable oxygen saturation (mixed venous SvO 2 or central venous ScvO 2) Measurement of oxygen saturation within specified accuracy (±2% oxygen saturation).
-Alarm if oxygen saturation outside of alarm ranges.
-Alarm delay of 7 seconds based on averaging time of 2 seconds and 5 consecutive seconds outside of alarm ranges.
-HemoSphere tissue oximetry module with FORE-SIGHT ELITE oximeter module tissue oxygen saturation (StO 2) The FORE-SIGHT ELITE oximeter module shall recognize attached Sensor and issue an appropriate equipment status if inoperable or disconnected.
-When a sensor is properly positioned on the patient and connected to the FORE-SIGHT ELITE oximeter module, the FORE-SIGHT ELITE oximeter module shall measure StO 2 values within system specifications (refer to table A-18 on page 283) and correctly output values to HemoSphere tissue oximetry module.
+HemoSphere oximetry cable oxygen saturation (mixed venous SvO 2 or central Measurement of oxygen saturation within specified accuracy (±2% oxygen saturation). venous ScvO 2 ) Alarm if oxygen saturation outside of alarm ranges.
+Alarm delay of 7 seconds based on averaging time of 2 seconds outside of alarm ranges.
+HemoSphere tissue oximetry module with FORE-SIGHT ELITE oximeter module tissue oxygen saturation (StO 2 ) The FORE-SIGHT ELITE oximeter module shall recognize attached sensor and issue an appropriate equipment status if inoperable or disconnected.
+When a sensor is properly positioned on the patient and connected to the FORE-SIGHT ELITE oximeter module, the FORE-SIGHT ELITE oximeter module shall measure StO 2 values within system specifications (refer to table A-18 on page 295) and correctly output values to HemoSphere tissue oximetry module.
 In response to a defibrillation event, the FORE-SIGHT ELITE oximeter module shall not be electrically damaged.
-In response to an external noise event, the values may continue to report as pre-event values or may be reported as indeterminate value (deched).
-The FORE-SIGHT ELITE oximater module shall outpressionly (dashed).
+In response to an external noise event, the values may continue to report as pre-event values or may be reported as indeterminate value (dashed).
 The FORE-SIGHT ELITE oximeter module shall automatically recover and resume reporting appropriate values within 20 seconds after the noise event.